 What should we expect in the interview?

-Parents of preschool and kindergarten applicants meet with the Admissions Director for about one hour.
+Parents of preschool and kindergarten applicants meet with the Admissions Director for about 45 minutes.

-Applicants to first grade are assessed by a teacher while parents meet with the Admissions Director and a faculty member for about 40 minutes.
+Applicants to first grade are assessed by a teacher while parents meet with the Admissions committee for about 40 minutes.

-Parents of second through twelfth grade applicants meet with Admissions staff and a faculty representative for about 40 minutes, during their student’s visit day.
+Parents of second through twelfth grade applicants meet with the Admissions committee for about 40 minutes, during their student’s visit day.

 What constitutes a completed application?

-In addition to the parent portion of the application (and student portion for middle and high school applicants), a completed application file includes a teacher evaluation (two for older students), a school transcript and/or copies of report cards as applicable.
+In addition to the parent portion of the application (and student essay for high school applicants), a completed application file includes a teacher evaluation (two for older students), a school transcript and/or copies of report cards as applicable, and copies of standardized test results as applicable.

 How are admission decisions made?